Starlink Standard or Mini: What’s the Difference?

 The Standard Starlink kit is for those looking for fixed, home internet, which the Mini is not recommended for.
 It’s also portable and can connect users to the internet from anywhere in the U.S., but it just requires a little more equipment and power.

-I’m hopeful that the price of the Mini will be significantly lower in the near future, making it easier for me to recommend it over the Standard dish.
+I’m hopeful the Mini's price will be significantly lower in the near future, making it easier for me to recommend it over the Standard dish.

 Andreas Rivera